The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Analog and Satellite Identification

-To quantify the trend of quenched fraction with mass seen in Figure \ref{fig:SAGAComp}, and to search for a trend with environment, we again used the specific frequency equations 2 and 3 with N$_{\text{sat}}$ replaced by $f_{\text{q}}$.
-Figure \ref{fig:SFq}(a,b) shows our quenched fraction specific frequencies for the M$_{\text{vir}}$ and M$_*$ with simulated R$_{\text{vir}}$ samples, as well as our SAGA II comparison sample.
-We find that, as with the number of hosted satellites, the environmental trend in \ref{fig:SFq}(a) becomes quite stochastic beyond D$_{MW+}\approx2$ Mpc.
-However, in the region of D$_{MW+}<2$ Mpc (where the majority of our samples reside) the trend is fairly flat within errors, indicating no clear trend of satellite quenched fraction with environment.
-When looking at \ref{fig:SFq}(b), we do see a trend of $S_N$ with host mass, indicating that larger hosts are expected to yield higher quenched fractions, though we note this trend is not as strong as the one seen in Figure \ref{fig:SF}(b).
-Our lack of environmental trend is in agreement with \citet{Samuel22} who, using the FIRE-2 simulations, find no significant difference in the quenched fraction of isolated and paired hosts.
-Further, our results agree with \citet{Engler22} who, using the TNG50 run from the IllustrisTNG simulations, found that massive hosts exhibit systematically larger satellite quenched fractions, and that there is no difference between isolated and paired analogs when considering satellites within 300 kpc of their host (see Section \ref{sec:disc_pair} for discussion).
-Interestingly, when applying the satellite surface brightness criteria in Figure \ref{fig:SFq}(c,d), we see that our trend of quenched fraction with host mass is erased.
-As the high-mass end of Figures \ref{fig:SFq} (b) and (d) are strongly affected by this surface brightness cut, it seems that the preferentially quenched satellites below this threshold are more common in higher mass hosts, which is consistent with Figure \ref{fig:SFq}(b) implying a larger number of quenched galaxies in this regime.
+To quantify the trend of quenched fraction with mass seen in Figure \ref{fig:SAGAComp}, and to search for a trend with environment, we again used the specific frequency in Equation (2) with $N_{\text{sat}}$ replaced by $f_{\text{q}}$.
+Figure \ref{fig:SFq}(a) shows our quenched fraction specific frequencies for the $M_{\text{vir}}$ and $M_*$ with simulated $R_{\text{vir}}$ samples, as well as our SAGA II comparison sample.
+We find that, as with the number of hosted satellites, we see a trend of $S_N$ with host mass, indicating that larger hosts are expected to yield higher quenched fractions.
+However, we note that this trend is not as strong as the one seen in Figure \ref{fig:SF}(a).
+Interestingly, when applying the satellite surface brightness criteria in Figure \ref{fig:SFq}(b), we see that our trend of quenched fraction with host mass is effectively erased.
+As the high-mass end of Figure \ref{fig:SFq}(b) is strongly affected by this surface brightness cut, it seems that the preferentially quenched satellites below this threshold are more common in higher-mass hosts, which is consistent with Figure \ref{fig:SFq}(a) implying a larger number of quenched galaxies in this regime.
+Our results agree with \citet{Engler23} who, using the TNG50 run from the IllustrisTNG simulations, found that massive hosts exhibit systematically larger satellite quenched fractions.
+Further, \citet{Engler23} found no difference in quenching between isolated and paired analogs when considering satellites within 300 kpc of their host (see Section \ref{sec:disc_pair} for discussion).